Visit St Tammany Parish

 Saint Tammany Parish, Louisiana is one of the fastest growing parishes in the state and also a major hub for tourists and travelers.
 Generally referred to as “Northshore” or “North Shore”, it is located next to the scenic Lake Pontchartrain.
-The parish falls in a highly affluent demographic and is also famous for its checkered history.
+St Tammany Parish falls in a highly affluent demographic and is also famous for its checkered history.
+Interstate 12 runs the length of the parish from Madisonville to Slidell Louisiana.
+This is a great area to stay if visiting New Orleans.
+Plenty of hotels and campgrounds to accommodate all.
+Looking for the “taste of New Orleans” you can find it here at our many fine seafood restaurants.
+Make sure you bring your children to the Global Wildlife Center pictured below.

 The French explorer Pierre Le Moyne d’Iberville was the first European to visit present day Saint Tammany Parish in 1699.
 He described in his journals that the lakes that surround the area were among the finest and one of the prettiest places he had seen, with level ground and beautiful lakes.
 Prior to this, there had been colonies of Indians here with the tribes of Colapissas, Bayou Golas, Chickasaw and Biloxi being the prominent ones.
 However, there is very little documented history of this period.
 Among European settlers, the first people here were the French.
 They started businesses and industries that revolved around products obtained from the forests.